awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 }
 ```

-## Example Discover Response Documents<a name="gg-discover-response-doc"></a>
+## Example discover response documents<a name="gg-discover-response-doc"></a>

-The following document shows the response for a device that is a member of a group with one AWS IoT Greengrass core, one endpoint, and one group CA certificate:
+The following document shows the response for a device that is a member of a group with one Greengrass core, one endpoint, and one group CA certificate:

 ```
 {